sftpplus/sftpplus-docs/doc_source/configuration/ssl.include.rst

         ssl_certificate_authority = ${MICROSOFT_IT_CRL}

-    Set as `Disabled` to disable checking the issuer for peer's certificates.
-    When certificate authority check is disabled, connection peers are not required to send a certificate and will result in a one-way SSL/TLS authentication.
-    If the remote peer sends a certificate, it is ignored.

     This defines the path on the local filesystem to a file containing the certificate in PEM format for the single certificate authority or multiple authorities authorities with which this component